 One of George’s initiatives as director was a program designed to give visitors the experience of a site as it existed historically called Living History.
 Helen became personally involved at Arlington House in Virginia, putting together a program with volunteers dressed in period costume who would play music and entertain the secretary of the interior and other senior officials at the Arlington House.

 Helen continued to find ways to contribute to the NPS after her husband left the agency in 1972.
 Her husband had started the Volunteers in Parks (VIP) program in 1970.
 The number of volunteers quickly grew from 300 to more than 257,000 today.
 At one point, she concluded that the efforts of these volunteers deserved formal recognition and suggested this to her husband who wholeheartedly agreed.
 They donated funds to the National Park Foundation to begin an award program for the volunteers and continued to fund that program.
 The George and Helen Hartzog Awards for Outstanding Volunteer Service continue to this day and recognize the hard work, skills, and contributions of exceptional volunteers, groups, and park VIP programs.

 In addition, both Helen and George placed a high value on education and wanted to provide educational opportunities to the children of NPS employees.
-In 1974 they established what continues to this day as the George B. Hartzog Jr. Educational Loan Program, which offers interest free educational loans through the NPS Employee and Alumni Association.
-For her many contributions over the years, the Coalition to Protect America’s National Parks has awarded Helen an honorary membership .
+In 1974 they established what continues to this day as the George B. Hartzog Jr. Educational Loan Program, which offers interest-free educational loans through the NPS Employee and Alumni Association.
+For her many contributions over the years, the Coalition of National Park Service Retirees has awarded Helen an honorary membership.

 Janet A. McDonnell

 *All the quotations used in this piece are drawn from oral history interviews with Helen Hartzog conducted by NPS Oral Historian Lu Ann Jones in 2009.